MarkD117/hangman/README.md

 ### Rules Menu

 If the user enters 2 in the start menu selection, the rules menu will display.
-This menu explains in detail how to play the game of hangman and how the different difficultys work.
+This menu explains in detail how to play the game of hangman and how the different difficulties work.
 The user will also be prompted to press 'Enter' to return to the start menu.
 Again, in the event that the user does not enter the correct information, the program will display an error message telling them that their input is invalid.

 <p align="center">
     <img src="documentation/rules-menu.png"/>